-Web accessibility is a vital part of the fast-evolving digital age, ensuring that everyone, including people with disabilities, has equal access to online resources.
-The Arab Web Accessibility Study, to be completed by the end of 2024, will analyze the web accessibility standards of the homepage of 5,000 websites through automated testing in the Arab region.
-Covering various sectors such as government, education, healthcare, and business, the study will provide a detailed view of digital inclusivity in the Arab world.
-The findings will highlight both achievements and areas needing improvement, offering a clear picture of the current state of web accessibility in the region.
-This data can help drive new initiatives and policies to enhance digital inclusivity.
+Web accessibility is a vital aspect of the fast-evolving digital age, ensuring that everyone, including people with disabilities, has equal access to online resources.
+The Arab Web Accessibility Study analyzed the web accessibility standards of the homepages of 5,000+ websites in the Arab region through automated testing.
+Covering various sectors such as government, education, healthcare, and business, the study provides a detailed view of digital inclusivity in the Arab world.
+The findings highlight both achievements and areas needing improvement, offering a clear picture of the current state of web accessibility in the region.
+This data aims to drive new initiatives and policies to enhance digital inclusivity.

-The investigation is based on the Web Content Accessibility Guidelines (WCAG) 2.1, which set the standards for web content accessibility.
+The investigation is based on the Web Content Accessibility Guidelines (WCAG) 2.2, which set the standards for web content accessibility.
 The analysis will look at crucial aspects like site navigability, readability, compatibility with assistive technologies, and compliance with legal and ethical accessibility standards.
 The study aims to reveal the current state of web accessibility, pinpoint common challenges faced by people with disabilities and offer practical recommendations for improving digital inclusiveness in the region.